neulab/prompt2model/README.md

 ## What is this?

-`Prompt2model` is a powerful package designed to streamline the process of creating models based on prompts indicating a task for OpenAI models such as ChatGPT or GPT-4.
-This package takes a prompt as input and leverages it to generate a model that can effectively solve the task described in the prompt.
-With `prompt2model`, you can easily convert your prompts into functional models, making it easier to utilize the power of general OpenAI LLMs in your projects.
+`Prompt2model` is a system that takes a natural language task description (like the ones used for
+LLMs such as ChatGPT) to train a small special-purpose model that is conducive for deployment.

 ## Demo
 https://github.com/neulab/prompt2model/assets/2577384/a8781119-f518-4dbd-b497-cf1ee4a078a9